alissonzampietro/flask-api/README.md

+# Using docker-compose to build a simple flask api

 Today, i waked up with a great idea: **Learn how to build a docker-compose from scratch**.

 Actually, on my linux machine, i don't have any development environment prepared to run something, because i've thinking about a big goal, that is run everything on docker.
 Yeap, i don't even wanna install any package manager.
 I don't have experience working with python, but i wanna use it to build my first environment.